Policy

 Overview

 The death penalty is a moral issue for some and a policy issue for others.
-However, it is also a government program with related costs and possible benefits.
+However, it is also a government program with related costs.
 Many people assume that the state saves money by employing the death penalty since an executed person no longer requires confinement, health care, and related expenses.
-But in the modern application of capital punishment, that assumption has been proven wrong.
+But in the modern application of capital punishment, that assumption has been repeatedly proven to be wrong.

 The death penalty is far more expensive than a system utilizing life-without-parole sentences as an alternative punishment.
 Some of the reasons for the high cost of the death penalty are the longer trials and appeals required when a person’s life is on the line, the need for more lawyers and experts on both sides of the case, and the relative rarity of executions.
 Most cases in which the death penalty is sought do not end up with the death penalty being imposed.
 And once a death sentence is imposed, the most likely outcome of the case is that the conviction or death sentence will be overturned in the courts.
 Most defendants who are sentenced to death essentially end up spending life in prison, but at a highly inflated cost because the death penalty was involved in the process.